Vacancy trial monitoring volunteers

 What you can do – Lawyers for Lawyers has been very active in trial monitoring in Turkey since 2011.
 As a lawyer you are able to attend trials of colleagues who are facing prosecution in connection to their work.
 Trial monitoring has an immense impact.
 Not only does it morally support the lawyers who are standing trial – observers from outside the justice system provide a new set of eyes from which to evaluate if court procedures are following international fair trial standards, and can encourage better behavior.

 What we ask you – Lawyers for lawyers is recruiting trial monitoring volunteers.
 We ask volunteers to pay all the expenses of their trips, including airfare, hotel, food.
 Lawyers for Lawyers has no budget to support the costs of this trial monitoring.
 We ask you to be available for one or two trips per year for the coming two years.
-We also ask you to write a short report about your trial monitoring trip.
+We also ask you to write a report about the hearing you attended.
+Lawyers for Lawyers has formats available.

 What we offer – Lawyers for Lawyers will train you so that you are aware of trial monitoring principles, and will know what you can or cannot do during a trial monitoring trip.
 Lawyers for Lawyers or our partner organisations will support you to set up meetings with local groups, international colleagues, embassies and other important stakeholders.
 We will also organise translators.
 Your first trip will be with a very experienced Lawyers for Lawyers volunteer.